immobiliare/fastify-sentry/README.md

 ## ⚠️ No longer maintained ⚠️

-Given that the latest release of the Sentry SDK has an [official integration for Fastify](https://docs.sentry.io/platforms/javascript/guides/fastify/) that covers all use cases, after some [thought](https://github.com/immobiliare/fastify-sentry/issues/729) we decided to no longer maintain this plugin.
+Given that after the release of version 8 the Sentry SDK has an [official integration for Fastify](https://docs.sentry.io/platforms/javascript/guides/fastify/) that covers all use cases, after some [thought](https://github.com/immobiliare/fastify-sentry/issues/729) we decided to no longer maintain this plugin.
 We are grateful to everyone who found it useful and all contributors who improved it.

 -------